How to build a proactive privacy program product teams adopt

 How do you get product teams to adopt a privacy program?

-Embed the program in the tools teams already use, such as Jira, Slack, GitHub, and Asana, and provide guidance inside those workflows.
+Embed the program in the tools teams already use, such as Jira, Slack, GitHub, and Google Docs, and provide guidance inside those workflows.
 Communicate in plain language rather than legal citations, start from the business goal behind each request, and give PMs and engineers enough understanding of your risk reasoning to handle routine decisions themselves.

 What is a proactive privacy program?